intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/computer-executable-and-traceable-metric-queues-system-us11888597b2.md

 ---
 title: Computer-executable and traceable metric queues system
 excerpt: A computer-controlled system for digitally evaluating one or more computer-executable and traceable metrics associated with a machine at a node.
-The system includes a computerized data collection wireless device for collecting digital data stored in the form of a plurality of computer-executable files from the machine.
 sectiontype: patent
 publishDate: 2024-01-30
 metadata: